jenskeiner/lintr/docs/project_plan.md

   - [x] 1.10.4: Iterate over repositories.
 In the loop body, set up the context to pass to linting rules, but don't actually call them yet.
   - [x] 1.10.5: Determine which rule set to use for each repository in the loop body.
   - [x] 1.10.6: Iterate over all rules in the rule set for each repository in the loop body.
 Consider using a generator pattern to recursively enumerate all rules in a rule set.
+  - [x] 1.10.7: For each rule check on a repository, execute the fix step immediately after, if the --fix CLI option has been passed.
+Ensure proper terminal output to inform the user.
+  - [x] 1.10.8: Add a --non-interactive CLI option.
+By default, when not given, applying fixes is interactive, i.e. the user should be prompted before executing each fix.
+When given, applying fixes should not be interactive.
 - [x] 1.11: Beautify the linting output.
   - [x] 1.11.1: For each repository, list the repository name followed by the rule set applied for the repo in parenthesis.
   - [x] 1.11.2: For each repository, start the line with a hyphen to indicate an itemized list.